 In many ways, businesses use year-to-date the same way they use other metrics, such as:

-- Week-on-week (WoW): The week-on-week metric is used by companies to compare one week of data to the previous week.
+- Week-on-week (WoW): The week-on-week metric is used by large and small businesses to compare one week of data to the previous week.
 Any seven-day period can be used to compare against the one before it and isn’t limited to the current one.
 For example, a 5% week-on-week expense growth means that expenses have increased by 5% this week compared to the last.
 Businesses can use WoW to analyze short-run metrics to keep track of task progress and employee performance.